Orange-bellied parrot: Feeding

 The orange-bellied parrot is found in pairs or small flocks, and generally remain on the ground or in low foliage searching for food.
 They alternate between feeding and resting quietly, beginning just before or after dawn and resting mid-morning.
 In the breeding season, males feed and forage constantly to supply their mates with food while incubating, and both parents do so to feed their young.
 Early in the breeding season, they prefer areas that were burnt 7 to 15 years previously, while by mid-breeding season, they seek out areas that are 3 to 5 years post fire.
 Their most important food plants are beaded glasswort (Salicornia quinqueflora) and shrubby glasswort (Tecticornia arbuscula).
-Other foods include the seeds of the coast fescue (Austrofestuca littoralis), saltbush (Atriplex cinerea), Austral seablite (Suaeda australis) and sea heath (Frankenia pauciflora), as well as berries, such as those of Coprosma.
+Other foods include the seeds of the coast fescue (Poa triodioides, syn.
+Austrofestuca littoralis), saltbush (Atriplex cinerea), Austral seablite (Suaeda australis) and sea heath (Frankenia pauciflora), as well as berries, such as those of Coprosma.
 They have also been reported eating kelp.
 The orange-bellied parrot generally roosts at night in trees or tall shrubs within 1 km of feeding locations.

 Conservation

 The orange-bellied parrot was once much more widespread; it was found along the mainland coastline from Sydney to Adelaide outside the breeding season.
 Its range has shrunk with the loss and degradation of habitat.
 Around 1889, it had been recorded in various places around Sydney, including Malabar, Penshurst, Bankstown, Blacktown and Middle Head.
 A 1907 report of two birds caught in Riverstone might have been aviary escapees.
 In Victoria, it was a regular visitor to Port Fairy until 1967.
-In South Australia, it was reported as common in the Yorke Peninsula in the 1880s, and a rare visitor to the Fleurieu Pennsula before the 1940s.
+In South Australia, it was reported as common in the Yorke Peninsula in the 1880s, and a rare visitor to the Fleurieu Peninsula before the 1940s.

 A 2018 study ranked the bird second as the Australian bird most likely to go extinct.